manselva/86400/README.md

 Execution steps,

 1) Clone or the download the zip folder extract it and open it using Intelij or Eclipse.
-2) In command line do a mvn clean compile
+2) In command line do a "mvn clean compile"
-3) mvn test
+3) To run,  "mvn test"